Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Dallas' games this season have gone over 47 points seven of 14 times.
+- Dallas has combined with its opponents to put up more than 46 points in nine of 14 games this season.

-- Washington has combined with its opponents to score more than 47 points in seven of 14 games this season.
+- Washington and its opponents have combined to score more than 46 points in seven of 14 games this season.

-- The two teams combine to average 48.8 points per game, 1.8 more than the total in this contest.
+- Sunday's over/under is 2.8 points lower than the two team's combined 48.8 points per game average.

-- This contest's over/under is 1.0 point more than the 46 these two squads combine to surrender per game this season.
+- The 46 points these two squads have combined to allow on average this season is equal to the over/under in this contest.

 Cowboys stats and trends

-- When Dallas scores more than 25.1 points, it is 8-1 against the spread and 7-2 overall.
+- Dallas is 8-1 against the spread and 7-2 overall this season when the team puts up more than 25.1 points.

-- The Cowboys have turned the ball over 19 times this season, three more turnovers than the Football Team have forced (16).
+- This year, the Cowboys have turned the ball over 19 times, three more than the Football Team's takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with Washington.